A hybrid optimal control problem constrained with hyperelasticity and the global injectivity condition: Introduction

-\FloatBarrier These new expressions for the optimality conditions can be more suitable for performing numerical illustrations.
-The latter are performed on a 1D model with finite elements approximation combined with an augmented Lagrangian technique.

-\paragraph{Plan.} The paper is organized as follows: Notation, assumptions and functional framework are provided in section~\ref{sec-notation}.
+The paper is organized as follows: Notation, assumptions and functional framework are provided in section~\ref{sec-notation}.
 In particular, we show with classical examples in section~\ref{sec-app-energies} that the assumptions made on the strain energy in section~\ref{sec-notation-ass} are reasonable.
+Derivation of system~\eqref{sysmain} from the principle of least action is provided in section~\ref{sec-deriv-Lag}.
 Section~\ref{sec-well} is dedicated to wellposedness results in the context of the $L^p$-maximal parabolic regularity.
 In section~\ref{sec-well1} we study system~\eqref{sysmain} linearized around~$0$, leading in section~\ref{sec-well2} to local existence results for system~\eqref{sysmain} and also for its linearized version around some non-trivial states.
 Solutions for a general adjoint system are studied in section~\ref{sec-well3}.
 Next section~\ref{sec-optcond} is devoted to the derivation of optimality conditions: Problem~\eqref{mainpb} is transformed in section~\ref{sec-transformation}, the corresponding control-to-state mapping is studied in section~\ref{sec-cts}, and the main results are obtained in sections~\ref{sec-optcond_1st} and~\ref{sec-optcond-final}.
 Numerical illustrations are presented in section~\ref{sec-num}.
 Final comments are given in the conclusion (section~\ref{sec-conclusion}).
 In the Appendix, we present modeling aspects of the problem, in particular the formal derivation of the optimality conditions from a Lagrangian mechanics perspective (section~\ref{sec-app-Lag}), the investigation of classical elasticity models with regards to the assumptions made in this article (section~\ref{sec-app-energies}) and the physical description of the control operator (section~\ref{sec-app-control}).